 Failing to pass PSYPACT does nothing to address the problem of "life coaches" or even AI-based chatbots conducting unlicensed and unregulated therapy with Massachusetts clients.
 The only people being harmed by the legislature having not yet gotten around to passing PSYPACT are the psychologists who follow the law, and our clients.
 In fact, the present system creates a perverse incentive for Massachusetts psychologists to themselves relocate to other states, further reducing access to quality mental health care for Massachusetts residents.

-There is no known opposition to PSYPACT in Massachusetts.
+There is no opposition to PSYPACT in Massachusetts.
+This is a no-brainer.